Norway says Russia jammed GPS signal during NATO drill

 Finnish President Sauli Niinisto has called for a thorough investigation into the incident.

-The Russian Defense Ministry could not be reached Tuesday for comment on Norway's claim.
+The Russian Defense Ministry couldn't be reached Tuesday for comment on Norway's claim.
 The Kremlin on Monday denied involvement in the Finnish GPS disturbance.

 Russia is known to have substantial capabilities for electronic warfare.
 Experts say it has in recent years invested heavily in technology that can affect GPS location signals over a broad area.